FirzenYogesh/scripts/README.md

-# game-scripts
+# scripts
-Scripts that can be run for video games
+Scripts to automate lot of stuff